MauroDeryckere/NES-Maze-Crusade/README.md

 For the controller input on the NES there are some things to consider if you use DPCM samples, to ensure this won't be an issue I used the following [source](https://www.nesdev.org/wiki/Controller_reading_code).

+The split scrolling for the HUD is done using the old trick from Super Mario Bros 3 since I was not using a mapper that supports scanline interrupts at the time and the HUD is at the top row [source](https://retrocomputing.stackexchange.com/questions/1898/how-can-i-create-a-split-scroll-effect-in-an-nes-game).

 ### Initial Project

 The initial project was made during a class in a [DAE](https://www.digitalartsandentertainment.be/page/31/Game+Development) course (Retro Console & Emulator Programming) given by Tom Tesch.